SARRC was the jump-start Jenna and Zach Hilton needed for their son, Royce.

 The community is seeing an influx of diagnosed individuals ready to enter the workforce, Jenna says.
 And, the Hiltons are huge fans of SARRC as it provides solutions for such milestones.
 They see their multi-year gift helping families in Phoenix and across Arizona have access to early intervention services as well as access to adult outreach and support for independent living.

-The Hiltons also have a 6-year-old daughter, Kennedy.
+The Hiltons also have two daughters 8-year-old Kennedy and 4-year-old Nora, who attends SARRC’s Scottsdale Paiute Campus.
 She and the rest of the family have become avid campers with their recent purchase of an Airstream travel trailer.
 Being able to “reset” in nature is something Royce particularly enjoys, his mom says.

 Originally from Iowa, Jenna moved to Arizona to attend Arizona State University.
 She also supports SARRC as a member of the Community Breakfast event committee.
 Zach, a former pro football player, is from Washington, D.C., and moved to Arizona for a new job.
 He now works for Medtronic.